jttmtv/sum-of-unary-polynomials/README.md

-# Sum of Unary Polynomials
+# Sum of unary polynomials
 Input：

 ①First line will be a positive integer T (T<=100), which is the number of messages.